piafle3005/group3/use-cases/use-case-31.md

-# USE CASE: 31 Data of population of any given countries accessible to organisation.
+# USE CASE: 31 Data of population of any given cities accessible to organisation.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information, I want a countries population data to be available to the organisation.
+As an employee that is working for an organisation that requires reporting on population information, I want a cities population data to be available to the organisation.

 ### Scope